rux616/starfield-ship-builder-categories/support/docs/README.txt

 Summary
 -------
-(Adds categories to the ship builder for use by other mods.)
+(Adds categories to the Ship Builder for use by other mods.)

 This mod is pretty much what it says on the tin, but does nothing on its own.
 It adds a number of keywords (with translations!) that are then available for use in other mods.
 It also adds these keywords to the Ship Builder category list.
 The goal is to (hopefully) keep mods from stepping on one another in regards to category editing.
 Because this mod is meant to be a community resource, it will always have donations disabled and remain opted out of DP.